-Perhaps underappreciated in kitchen and sometimes in the garden, beets are actually a regular part of our garden.
+Perhaps underappreciated in the kitchen and sometimes in the garden, beets are a regular part of our garden.
 In vegetable gardens and edible landscapes, beets are easy to grow and help to feed the soil.
 If you have animals on the backyard homestead, you can grow beets to feed your animals, as well.
 Learn how to add beets to your spring or fall garden plan with this quick guide for growing beets.

 Choosing Types of Beets to Grow